Olympic Museum

 Key insights

-Based on an insights report, UX audit, and competitor analysis we understood where users were having challenges with the site and opportunities to broaden its audience.
+Based on an insights report, UX audit, and competitor analysis I gained an understanding of where users had challenges with the site and opportunities to broaden its audience.

 -